openhab/openhab-docs/installation/index.md

 openHAB can be executed on different versions of **Mac OS X** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, ...).

 Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.
-Therefore, tutorials and help you may find on the internet for openhab 1 **might** be outdated!
+Therefore, tutorials and help you may find on the internet for openHAB 1 **might** be outdated!

 ## Platform Recommendations